node-fetch/node-fetch/docs/v3-UPGRADE-GUIDE.md

 ## Better UTF-8 URL handling

-We now use the new Node.js [WHATWG-compliant URL API][whatwg-nodejs-url], so UTF-8 URLs are handles properly.
+We now use the new Node.js [WHATWG-compliant URL API][whatwg-nodejs-url], so UTF-8 URLs are handled properly.

 ## Request errors are now piped using `stream.pipeline`